LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 This means compiled Julia code can be heavily optimised and therefore is fast.
 A downside is that the first call where JIT compiling takes place is slow.
 A more detailed explanation can be found at [ww.stochasticlifestyle.com/7-julia-gotchas-handle/][julia_tips].
-- Julia uses multiple-dispatch to combine the benefits of dynamic typing and static typing.
+- Julia uses multiple dispatch to combine the benefits of dynamic typing and static typing.
 In short, multiple methods with different argument types can exist for a single function and Julia will choose the best one to use at compile time.
 To facilitate  this, Julia has a comprehensive type system which can easily be extended.
 This [video][multidispatch_video] by one of the founders explains this concept the best.